AxonC/university-sdi-project/documentation/trekstar-documentation.md

 Through the logging library spdlog, a singleton pattern was used in order to ensure a single logging instance is present within the application.
 This involved creating this instance as soon as the application was launched, and then accessed (using the library) within the areas of the application logging is used e.g. in the application.

 A common issue with this pattern is the issue of multithreading, particularly with respect to file handling.
-There could be multiple components within the application
+There could be multiple components within the application that could be trying to access the log, which is why it's important to have a single instance.

 \newpage